sei-international/NemoMod.jl/README.md

 3. In the REPL window, type `]` to enter Pkg or package management mode, then enter `add https://github.com/sei-international/NemoMod.jl` to install the }nemo package.
 To install a particular branch of the }nemo repository, put `#` and the name of the branch after `NemoMod.jl` (e.g., `add https://github.com/sei-international/NemoMod.jl#nemo-osemosys`).

 4. Exit Pkg mode by pressing backspace, then type `using NemoMod`.
-Julia will load (and may precompile) the new package, after which you'll be ready to start using nemo~.
+Julia will load (and may precompile) the new package, after which you'll be ready to start using }nemo.

-5. There are a variety of ways }nemo can be invoked, but the most common is via the `calculatescenario` function (which calculates a scenario specified in a nemo~-compatible SQLite database).
-For more on information on this function and nemo~-compatible databases, see the }nemo package files, including the [src directory](src) (which contains commented source code) and the [test directory](test) (which contains a sample nemo~-compatible database).
-You can also consult nemo~'s documentation *(coming soon)*.
+5. There are a variety of ways }nemo can be invoked, but the most common is via the `calculatescenario` function (which calculates a scenario specified in a }nemo-compatible SQLite database).
+For more on information on this function and }nemo-compatible databases, see the }nemo package files, including the [src directory](src) (which contains commented source code) and the [test directory](test) (which contains a sample }nemo-compatible database).
+You can also consult }nemo's documentation *(coming soon)*.

 6. (Optional) To optimize }nemo's performance, we suggest executing a full, ahead-of-time compilation of the }nemo package.
 This will add a compiled copy of }nemo to Julia's system image and substantially decrease run times.
 It's a good choice if you're just going to use }nemo for modeling and don't intend to customize the }nemo code.
 If you do a full compilation and then customize the code, you'll have to recompile in order for your changes to take effect.